I. Company name, registered office, purpose and subject of the cooperative

 - Resolutions of the Supervisory Board are to be recorded in minutes for evidentiary purposes.
 The minutes are to be numbered consecutively and may be signed by at least two members of the Supervisory Board.
 The minutes are to be kept along other documents of the cooperatives.

-- If matters of the cooperative are deliberated which affect the interests of a Supervisory Board member, the spouse, parents, children, siblings thereof or any person represented by such member by operation of law or delegated authority, the affected Supervisory Board member may not take part in the deliberation.
+- If matters of the cooperative or the certification body are deliberated, which affect the interests of a Supervisory Board member, the spouse, parents, children, siblings thereof or any person represented by such member by operation of law or delegated authority, the affected Supervisory Board member may not take part in the deliberation.
 However, the Supervisory Board member must be heard before the vote.

 - The members of the Executive Board are entitled to attend meetings of the Supervisory Board, if not excluded by a special resolution of the Supervisory Board.
 At joint meetings, the Executive Board shall provide the required information on business matters.
 Members of the Executive Board have no voting rights on resolutions of the Supervisory Board.